 “Do you not know that you are God’s temple, and that God’s spirit dwells in you?
 If anyone destroys God’s temple, God will destroy him.
 For God’s temple is holy, and you are that temple.”

-Now, what’s interesting about these two verses is that the bible is saying that you, we, are God’s temple.
+Now, what’s interesting about these 1 Corinthians 3:16–17 is that the Bible is saying that you, we, are God’s temple.
 Now, we’ll see a few chapters from now in first Corinthians chapter six that our body is the temple of the holy spirit.
 We actually prayed that yesterday based on first Corinthians chapter two.
-But the picture here in first Corinthians three is not Paul writing to individuals about how their bodies are the temple of the holy spirit.
+But the picture here in 1 Corinthians 3:16–17 is not Paul writing to individuals about how their bodies are the temple of the holy spirit.
 Instead, he’s talking to the church and he says, “Do you not know that you,” and you is not singular there, it’s plural.
 He’s talking to the body of believers.

 They’re at Corinth, and he says, “You together, you are God’s temple, and God’s spirit dwells in you,” plural.
 So, get the picture here of the church.
 Think about your church that you are a part of, and let me encourage you.
 If you are not committed to a body of Christ, a local body of believers, to commit yourself in that way.
 Don’t live the Christian life in isolation or with indifference to the church, kind of hopping from this one to the next.
 Go commit yourself to a local body of believers, a local church.
 So Paul is writing to a specific group of people called the church at Corinth.
 So they knew who they were, this body of believers.
 And he says, “Do you not know that you are God’s temple?
 God’s spirit dwells in you.”